 - The just-released Photoshop on iPad – the real deal, with the same underlying code

 - Full access to the premium version of Photoshop Express on mobile

-- Both Lightroom CC (cloud-based photo service) and Lightroom Classic (for desktop)
+- Both Lightroom (cloud-based photo service) and Lightroom Classic (for desktop)

 - The Lightroom Mobile app for iPad, iPhone, and Android, with connected workflows